Aziz Mushabber Ahmadi: Judicial career

-Also, he worked as a member of the Ravi & Beas Waters Disputes Tribunal under the Rajiv-Longowal Settlement (Punjab Settlement).
+He worked as a member of the Ravi & Beas Waters Disputes Tribunal under the Rajiv-Longowal Settlement (Punjab Settlement).

 Ultimately this led to an appointment as a justice in the Supreme Court of India in December 1988.
-After six years, Ahmadi was appointed chief justice of India in October 1994.
-Ahmadi became the third Muslim ever to serve as chief justice of India.
-After serving for two and a half years, he eventually stepped down to retire in March 1997.
+After six years, Ahmadi was appointed Chief Justice of India in October 1994.
+Ahmadi became the third Muslim ever to serve as Chief Justice of India.
+Over the course of his Supreme Court tenure, Ahmadi authored 232 judgments and sat on 811 benches.
+After serving for two and a half years, he retired in March 1997.